Borrowing

 - You keep the PUSD you borrowed, but lose the collateral

-How to manage this risk: Keep your LTV well below the maximum.
+How to manage this risk: keep your collateral ratio well above the 110% minimum.
 Monitor your liquidation price and add collateral if BCH price is approaching it.

 Redemption

 Other PUSD holders can redeem their tokens for BCH collateral from the protocol.
 Redemptions target loans with the lowest interest rates first.
-If your loan is redeemed against:
+When your loan is redeemed against:

-- Your PUSD debt is reduced by the corresponding amount
+- Your PUSD debt is reduced by the same dollar amount.

-Interest is collected periodically (roughly daily) from your collateral in BCH.
-Over time, this reduces your collateral and worsens your collateral ratio.
-For long-lived loans with higher rates, monitor your position to ensure interest payments don’t erode your safety margin.
+Interest is collected each period from your collateral in BCH.
+Over time this reduces your collateral and slowly worsens your collateral ratio, so for long-lived loans with higher rates, monitor your position to ensure interest payments don’t erode your safety margin.